Huub Rothengatter

-Hubertus (Huub) Rothengatter (born 8 October 1954) is a former racing driver from the Netherlands.
+Hubertus "Huub" Rothengatter (born 8 October 1954) is a former racing driver from the Netherlands.
 He participated in 30 Formula One (F1) Grands Prix, debuting on 17 June 1984.
 He scored no championship points.
-He drove for Spirit, Osella and Zakspeed, and his drives all either started or became available midseason.
-He tried to get Dutch sponsors in various ways, such as by putting a one-page advertisement in De Telegraaf newspaper.
-Reputedly, when Niki Lauda was asked about him, he referred to him as "rattengott" – literally "God of the rats".

-Rothengatter, unlike many fringe drivers who waited for phone calls from F1 teams that never came, attracted personal sponsorship which allowed him to 'buy' his place in the low-budget teams, bringing in much needed money to them and allowing him to drive F1 when he otherwise would most likely have missed out.
+He drove for Spirit, Osella and Zakspeed.

 Rothengatter later entered into sports management, as a manager for Dutch F1 driver Jos Verstappen.

 He is co-founder of EVBox.